zpainter/iassist/content/about/general-assembly-minutes-2011.md

 2010 as submitted.
 Moved: W. Watkins, seconded M. Edwards.
 The motion CARRIED.

-3. Treasurer\'s Report - J. Green
+3. Treasurer's Report - J. Green
 ---------------------------------

 The treasury is healthy.
 Last year we made a small profit and we have